cweems/serviceworkers/PITCHME.md

 If you're building for underserved populations, you can't assume stable access to internet.
 ---
-## How We Optimize at CfA
+## How We Build at CfA

-* Simple web applications: mostly HTML and CSS.
+* Simple web apps: mostly HTML and CSS (as little JS as possible).
 * Keep files as small as possible.
 * Mobile-responsive design emphasis.
 * Support for legacy browsers (IE9/10).
+---
+## We optimize for a low-quality but consistent connection on a legacy device.
+That's not necessarily an accurate depiction of our users.
+---
+## A More Realistic Perspective

+* Operating on a decent Android device with a modern browser.
+* OK quality internet, but with inconsistent access.
+* Load times and data use matter, but we're not rationing kilobytes.
 ---